ezoerner/c-star-path-j/README.md

 Module for Cassandra Data Access.

-Will include implementations that use the DataStax Java Driver and the Hector Thrift client.
+Contains separate interfaces for CQL access with implementation using the DataStax Java Driver and for using Thrift with the Hector client.